 Just like the Siamese, the Balinese loves to talk!
-They are smart cats known for their easy-going and friendly natures and tend to get along with all animals and people.
+They are smart a cat with blue eyes known for their easy-going and friendly natures and tend to get along with all animals and people.
 As with all pointed cats (this refers to point coloration, which are cats with pale bodies and darker fur at their extremities, such as the face, ears, tail, and feet), the Balinese has slanted eyes in a distinctive blue color.

 3. Colorpoint Shorthair

 These cats are chatty like the Siamese and are very sensitive, intelligent and love attention and affection.
 The Colorpoint Shorthair comes in various colors other than red and might even sport some tabby-like stripes.
-Like all of the colorpointed cats, they have beautiful almond-shaped blue eyes.
+Like all of the colorpointed felines, they are a blue eyed cat.

 The Birman has also been called the “Sacred Cat of Burma” and has a rather fantastic origin story steeped in mythology, but it was believed that they were sacred cats that were companions to the Kittah priests.
 They arrived in France in the 1920s and were given the name Birmanie (which means ‘Burma’ in French), shortened to Birman.

-They are intelligent cats that seek love and affection and are gentle and calm.
+It is an intelligent blue eyed cat who seeks love and affection and are gentle and calm.
 The Birman is also colorpointed, and usually has white paws and is commonly gold in color.
 Their big round eyes are always blue.

 The first true Himalayan was first bred in the early 1930s in the United States as a way to create a Persian cat with Siamese coloring.
 They have been called “Colorpoint Persians” but were named after the rare Himalayan rabbit that is also colorpointed.